| | |

 Perimeter-based Security

-The technique of securing a network by controlling access to all entry
+The technique of securing a network by controlling

 and exit points of the network.